state-alchemists/zrb/docs/concepts/runner-group-and-task.md

   </p>
 </div>

 Tasks are the most basic unit in Zrb.
+Typically, a Zrb Task has some builtin settings.

+- Retry mechanism.
+- Upstreams/Dependencies.
+- Environment and Environment File.
+- Task Input/Parameter.
+- Readiness Checker.

 There are many Task Classes you can use to create a Task.

 - [Task](../technical-documentation/tasks/task.md): General purpose class, usually created using [@python_task](../technical-documentation/tasks/python-task.md) decorator.
 - [CmdTask](../technical-documentation/tasks/cmd-task.md): Run a CLI command/shell script.